 When you have built credibility with potential clients, you are one step closer to building your brand.
 Clients love competent commercial building contractors, and gaining their trust advances your brand.
 Brand advancement is a step in the right direction towards becoming an authority in the construction industry.

-The 16 states are Arkansas, Alabama, Arizona, Georgia, Florida, Louisiana, North Carolina, Mississippi, Oregon, Nevada, South Carolina, Utah, Virginia, Tennessee, West Virginia, and the U.S Virgin Islands.
+The following states currently accept NASCLA Commercial Builder Exam transcripts in lieu of their state trade exam: Arkansas, Alabama, Arizona, Georgia, Florida, Louisiana, North Carolina, Mississippi, Oregon, Nevada, South Carolina, Utah, Virginia, Tennessee, West Virginia, and the U.S Virgin Islands.